lukereding/book_notes/guides_for/meetings.md

 ### shared knowledge vs. unique knowledge

 The two points above are related to the idea of shared vs. unique knowledge.
 Part of the goal of the meeting is to bring up unique knowledge--things that only one or two people know--to the larger group.
 If the meeting only touched on shared knowledge--the stuff that everyone already knows--the meeting is useless.
 Making sure everyone talks and that multiple viewpoints are raised ensures that unique knowledge has a greater likelihood of surfacing.
+Ask open-ended, as opposed to closed, questions to make sure that people are not just answering with 'yes' and 'no'.
+Open-ended questions can help raise 'unknown unknowns'.

 ### time management and focus